sicario001/GTStore/doc/project_4_test_report.md

 ### Throughput

 Perform 200k operations (50/50 read/write mix), on 7 nodes, with 1, 3, and 5 replicas.
-Plot the troughput in (Ops/s) against number of replicas in a bar chart.
+Plot the throughput in (Ops/s) against number of replicas in a bar chart.

 ### Loadbalance